 Probate Bond Basics

-A probate bond is a type of surety bond that provides a financial guarantee of one party's legal and ethical duties and obligations to another party.
+A guardianship bond is a type of probate bond.
+What is a probate bond?
+It's a type of surety bond that provides a financial guarantee of one party's legal and ethical duties and obligations to another party.
 (For a quick guide to the basics of surety bonds, including definitions of key terms, see our article, What Is a Surety Bond?)
 A guardianship bond (which can also be called a conservator bond or custodial bond) is a type of probate bond that may be required during the process of assuming guardianship of a minor or disabled adult.

 In the case of guardianship bonds, the bond's principal is the person applying for guardianship, the obligee is the probate court, and the surety is an insurance company that issues the bond and acts as a neutral financial guarantor.
 Guardianship bonds are not always required, but they serve many important purposes when they are.

 A legal guardian takes on responsibility for the physical, the financial, and, often the emotional well-being of a vulnerable individual.
 A guardianship bond provides a guarantee, backed by a neutral third party, that the principal will take these obligations seriously and execute them faithfully according to the court's orders.